kyotovision-public/multimodal-material-segmentation/README.md

 # Multimodal Material Segmentation, CVPR2022

 This repository provides an inplementation of our paper [Multimodal Material Segmentation]( ) in CVPR 2022.
-If you find our work useful in your research please consider citing our paper.
+If you use our code and data, please cite our paper.
 ```
 @InProceedings{Liang_2022_CVPR,
     author    = {Yupeng Liang and Ryosuke Wakaki and Shohei Nobuhara and Ko Nishino},